Is it Better to Open a Private Practice or Work for a Hospital?

 And the best part is that you can create your own workplace culture.
 You won’t have to deal with the politics in renowned hospitals or compete with your colleagues for growth opportunities.
 With your practice, you’ll be able to decide your career trajectory and still have enough time to do what you love most — help other people.

 Getting a full-time position in a hospital can be more your style if you prefer to stay out of the business side of things.
 If you get a job as a physician, your sole responsibility will be to your patients and their needs.
 You won’t have to worry yourself about admin work, hiring employees, or patient billing because entire departments in the hospital take care of those.

-You’ll likely have more opportunities for career growth because you won’t be starting at the top; rather, you’ll work your way to the higher positions over time.
+You’ll likely havebecause you won’t be starting at the top; instead, you’ll work your way to the higher positions over time.
 This also means that you can get better and higher pay as your career progresses because a large hospital receives more patients than a private practice.

 But aside from those, working in a hospital can also be a dream.
 Instead of dealing with the hospital’s cash flow or how you can cut costs from the budget, your sole responsibility will be to cater to your patients and help them get better.
 You can focus on building your medical career and make waves in the community.

 Both options have advantages and disadvantages, that’s why you can’t base your decision on other people’s reasons.
-At the end of the day, it’s going to be you who will live with your decision, so you have to choose what’s right for you.
+It’s going to be you who will live with your decision, so you have to choose what’s right for you.
 Where do you think you’ll thrive and achieve your goals faster?